DIY Farmhouse Laundry Room Makeover | 15+ Affordable Ways

 A pallet wall is an easy and affordable way to add some rustic farmhouse charm to any room in your house.
 When we created our pallet wall we made sure to strap the wall so that it would be strong enough to handle a few cupboards and some shelves.

-The beauty of building a pallet wall behind your washer and dryer is that you don’t need to do it all the way to the floor but rather a bit past the height of your laundry appliances.
+The beauty of building a pallet wall behind your washing machine and dryer is that you don’t need to do it all the way to the floor but rather a bit past the height of your laundry appliances.
 This creates an amazing rustic farmhouse look in as little as a few hours.

 We didn’t have all of the pieces so I had to get a bit creative and rebuild them.
 After that, all they needed was a bit of elbow grease, a fresh coat of flat white paint and some new hardware.